opendocsg/slw-judgments-backfill/2018_SGHC_88/report.md

 _Companies_ – _Winding up_

 [LawNet Editorial Note: The appeal in Civil Appeal No 44 of 2018 was dismissed while the appeal in Civil Appeal No 45 of 2018 was allowed by the Court of Appeal on 29 January 2019.
-See [2019] SGCA 18 .]
+See <span class="citation">[2019] SGCA 18</span> .]

 18 April 2018